romainroehrig/SCM-atlas/README.md

    * Set where you want to run SCM-atlas tools: default is `DIR_RUN=$HOME/Atlas1D/V${ATLAS_VERSION}`
    * Set where the reference datasets (e.g., LES) can be found: default is `DIR_REF=/cnrm/amacs/USERS/roehrig/share/SCM-atlas/References/V1.0`

 3. Execute `install.sh`.
-A test is done at the end with provided SCM simulation with ARPEGE-Climat 6.3.1 for the ARMCU/REF, RICO/SHORT and SANDU/REF cases.
+A test is done at the end with provided SCM simulations with ARPEGE-Climat 6.3.1 for the ARMCU/REF, RICO/SHORT and SANDU/REF cases.
 Check the output atlas at the link provided at the end of the test.

 ## Using SCM-atlas
 1. Go in the `DIR_RUN` directory
-2. Source setenv to have the right PATH and PYTHONPATH environment variables
+2. Source setenv to have the right `PATH`, `PYTHONPATH` and `SCM_REFERENCES` environment variables

    `source setenv`